Maamoul Recipe (Middle Eastern Cookies with Dates or Nuts)

 The Nut Fillings

-• Walnut maamoul: for walnut maamoul, you’ll need a combination of walnuts, cinnamon, and sugar syrup (homemade or store-bought; check the FAQs for alternatives).
+• Walnut maamoul: for walnut maamoul, you’ll need a combination of walnuts, cinnamon, and sugar syrup (homemade syrup or store-bought; check the FAQs for alternatives).

 Optional Add-ins and Variations